magnetilo/zosimolab/README.md

 # Blog

-I am writing about outer and inner alchemy on [Medium](https://medium.com/@thiloweber) from time to time.
+I am writing about my projects and inner alchemy on [Medium](https://medium.com/@thiloweber).

 Currently, I would distinct between inner and outer alchemy loosely by saying that inner alchemy is everything that cannot me measured by data.
 I aspire to approach a more comprehensive definition over the years.